Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Introduction

 In this paper, we will consider models of low-mass AGB stars, which we define as those with initial masses up to $\sim4$ \msun.
 These stars make up the majority of the AGB stars that we observe in galaxies, owing to the initial mass function favouring low-mass stars, and also their relatively long lifetime on the thermally pulsing AGB phase ($\sim2$ Ma).
 The surface composition of low-mass AGB stars is characterised by enrichments in C (in the form of $^{12}$C), which lead to an increased C/O ratio, along with N, F, and $s$-process elements, as observed \citep{wallerstein98,abia02}.
 Low-mass AGB stars with third dredge-up can become carbon rich, i.e., the number density of carbon atoms exceeds the number density of oxygen atoms (C/O $\ge 1$).
 Observations of carbon rich AGB stars show them to be bright, infrared objects often losing mass through dusty outflows \citep{hofner18}.

 Intermediate-mass AGB stars with initial masses between roughly 4 \msun\ to 8 \msun\ are considerably rarer in AGB populations \citep{wood83}.
 These stars are predicted to experience a second dredge-up during the early AGB phase, before the thermal pulses begin, which is responsible for significant enrichments in surface He, N, and Na.
 Differently to the lower-mass AGB stars, intermediate-mass AGB stars also experience proton-capture nucleosynthesis at the base of the convective envelope, known as hot bottom burning \citep{karakas03AlMg,ventura13}.
-The surface chemistry of intermediate-mass stars is therefore characterised not only by the third dredge-up, but also by proton-capture nucleosynthesis, which results in C/O $< 1$ as a result of CN cycling burning C into N, with perhaps some addition of material from the He-shell.
+The surface chemistry of intermediate-mass stars is therefore characterised not only by the third dredge-up, but also by proton-capture nucleosynthesis, which results in C/O $< 1$ as a result of CN cycling burning C into N, with perhaps some addition of material from the He-shell, noting that the envelope mass is larger and the efficiency of TDU is lower than in their lower-mass counterparts.
 Similar surface chemistry and nucleosynthesis is also predicted for super-AGB stars, which are stars with initial masses between 8 \msun\ to 10 \msun, which experience core carbon burning before ascending the AGB \citep{doherty14a,doherty15}.
 The final fate of super-AGB stars is likely an O$-$Ne white dwarf but their fate may also be electron-capture supernovae, for the most massive stars in that range \citep{doherty15}.
 In contrast the fate of stars with initial masses up to about 8 \msun\ is to become a C-O core white dwarf.
-We do not consider intermediate-mass AGB and super-AGB stars here as, on top of producing mostly O-rich dust, they are not believed to have contribuited significantly to the $s$ process in the Galaxy \citep[see, e.g., Table 1 of][]{bisterzo14}.
+We do not consider intermediate-mass AGB and super-AGB stars here as, on top of producing mostly O-rich dust, they are not believed to have contributed significantly to the $s$ process in the Galaxy \citep[see, e.g., Table 1 of][]{bisterzo14}.
 Mostly due to their small He-rich regions and very large envelopes, these stars do not generally produce high yields of $s$-process elements \cite{cristallo15FRUITYHighM,karakas16}.